 Penalties for the foreign bribery offence mirror the Australian public official offence, including the potential for actions under Proceeds of Crime legislation (as set out above).

 False accounting offences

-The Australian Criminal Code also includes offences that criminalise intentional or reckless false dealings with accounting documents for the purposes of concealing the giving or receiving of benefits that are not legitimately due.
+The Australian Criminal Code also includes offences that criminalise intentional or reckless false dealings with accounting documents for the purposes of facilitating, concealing or disguising the giving or receiving of benefits that are not legitimately due.

 These offences were introduced to primarily target foreign bribery, but the broad drafting means they may be invoked beyond this context.
 Because of the lower threshold of proof required, it may be easier to establish a false accounting offence than to establish the bribery offences discussed above.

 The false accounting offences apply to conduct occurring both within and outside Australia.
 However, if the conduct occurred wholly outside Australia by a person who is not an Australian citizen or resident, or an Australian company, then the Attorney-General's consent is required to prosecute.

 These offences also attract significant penalties.
 Where an offence was intentional, the penalties mirror the penalties for the Australian public official offence and foreign bribery offence.
 Where an offence was reckless, the penalties are half the maximum penalties for the intentional offence.